 Final Rounds: Wrapping Up

-As the endgame approaches, we can now finalize the game and take control of at least 2 winning positions.
+As the endgame approaches, you can now finalize the game and take control of at least 2 winning positions.
 In Round 5, use Hobgoblin either alongside Morbius or at an isolated location.
 It’s important to make sure that you place him at a location where your opponent has the least amount of cards and consequently has the least amount of Power.
 You could also use Sword-Master and any other 2-Cost character instead of Hobgoblin at an isolated location or alongside Morbius as well, but don’t use Carnage!

 Finally, in Round 6, use your remaining cards at a location where you feel like you can win if you have slightly more Power.
 Shang-Chi, Hobgoblin, Sword-Master, or even Deathlok can be used in this round.
 Just make sure to use up all your Energy in this round to get as much Power, and after that, you’ll win the game.